-Abstract: Recently we proposed "quantum language" which was characterized as the metaphysical and linguistic turn of quantum mechanics.
-This turn from physics to language does not only realize the remarkable extension of quantum mechanics but also yield the quantum mechanical world view.
-And thus, the turn urges us to dream that Western philosophies (i.e., Parmenides, Plato, Descartes, John Locke, Berkeley, Hume, Kant, Wittgenstein, etc.) can be understood in quantum language.
-In this paper, from the quantum linguistic point of view, we give the answers of the following two problems. (i): Has western philosophy made progress?
-Or what is the measure of "progress"? (ii):Why has scientifically useless western philosophy been prospering?
-Or Why did Western philosophy prosper only in the West?
+Abstract: Recently we proposed "quantum language", which was not only characterized as the metaphysical and linguistic turn of quantum mechanics but also the linguistic turn of Descartes=Kant epistemology.
+And further we believe that quantum language is the only scientifically successful theory in dualistic idealism.
+Hence, the turn urges us to dream that Western philosophies (i.e., Parmenides, Plato, Descartes, John Locke, Berkeley, Hume, Kant, Wittgenstein, etc.) can be understood in quantum language.
+In this paper this is done.
+Particularly, we give a final solution to the mind-body problem (i.e., How are "mind" and "body" connected?) under the hypothesis that philosophy has made progress to the direction of quantum language.
+Since our approach is always within dualistic idealism, we believe that our linguistic answer is the only true solution to the mind-body problem in dualistic idealism.